-Cases:
+Business Cases:

 Each student will be assigned to a case group, which will prepare reports for two cases.
-Write-ups should be brief (4-6 pages in length: 12 point font, 11⁄2 line spacing) and demonstrate critical thinking and professionalism.
+The written reports should be brief (5-7 pages in length: 12 point font, 11⁄2 line spacing) and demonstrate critical thinking and professionalism.
 That is, they should be thoughtful, clear and free of grammatical mistakes.
-Please refer to the document entitled "Making a Compelling Business Case" by Don Wagner, which provides guidance on how to develop business cases.
+Please refer to the following documents in the course folder on the Ambrose server which provides guidance on how to develop business cases: